 Low frills design means all of the control will happen on your DAW architecture.

 The basics are more than covered thanks to upgrades to instrument inputs and the headphone outputs.
-For your MIDI interface, the BNC word clock for the in and out means no jitters and a tight sync.
+For your MIDI interface, the BNC word clock for the in and out means no jitters and tight sync.

 The Quantum may not be ideal for heavy effects layering, but it has everything else covered.